suiwang1130/Assessment/README.md

 The new changes have been added in a new branch.<br>
 The two branches have been merged.<br>
 <br><br>
-The markup page has completed and turned into a functioning landing page.
+The mockup page has completed and turned into a functioning landing page.